mandl/LinkIt_Assist_2502/FirmwareUploader/readme.md

 ## Troubleshoot

 - Sometimes the first connect fails.
 Disconnect the device and reconnect it.
-- Disconnect the GPS or Basic Sensors module
+- Charge the battery before uploading
 - If something goes wrong during upload.
 	Disconnect the device from USB port and disconnect also the battery !!.
 Try again.
 - Flashed a wrong a incomplete firmware.
 Wait 15 seconds for watchdog reset.